ab-elhaddad/telda-fullstack-challenge/README.md

 - Secure JWT-based authentication using access and refresh tokens
 - Tokens stored exclusively in HttpOnly cookies for enhanced security
+- Cookies available to all API paths, not just auth routes
 - Automatic token refreshing and token rotation
 - Login via email or username
 - User registration with unique validation
 - Separate endpoints for profile management and password reset
-- Profile updates for name and avatar URL
+- Profile updates for name and avatar URL using PATCH
 - Secure password reset with current password verification
-- Password change with old password verification
+- Force re-login after password change for enhanced security

 ### Movie Management

-- Browse, search, and filter movies
+- Browse, search, and filter movies with advanced filtering
-- Comment on movies
+- Movie management (create, update, delete) restricted to admin users
-- Personal watchlists
+- Personal watchlists with tracking status ('to_watch' or 'watched')

-### File Upload

-- API endpoint for uploading profile images
-- Validation for image types and sizes
-- Blueprint for cloud storage integration

 ## Project Documentation

 For more detailed information, see the READMEs in each directory:

 - [Backend README](./backend/README.md)

-## Deployment

-[Add deployment instructions here]

-## License

-[Add license information here]